 We will never grasp what our humanity really is without understanding what makes up our human minds.
 For instance, Eleanor Roosevelt led a committee to produce the Universal Declaration of Human Rights.
 They found it hard to prove that we are all entitled to certain fundamental rights.
 They ended up by declaring that we are all “endowed with reason and conscience” in the final text.

 We need to go further and get to the bottom of what that endowment entails and how it works in practice.
-Human consciousness is the link between mother nature and human nature as well as one of the biggest remaining gaps in science.
+That link between mother nature and human nature is one of the biggest remaining gaps in science.